thomasmcothran/thomasmcothran/_posts/2017-12-10-hasker-on-divine-simplicity.md

 not grasp is the essential feature of the base decimal system is that every place is the digit multiplied by a number that is the base number to the power of the index.
-So, in the base-10 system, the first place is 10^0^, the second 10^1^, the third 10^2^, and so on.
-In understanding the pattern b^i^, where b is the base and i is the index, one grasps at once not only base-10, but base-60, base-2, and so on.
+So, in the base-10 system, the first place is 10^0, the second 10^1, the third 10^2, and so on.
+In understanding the pattern b^i, where b is the base and i is the index, one grasps at once not only base-10, but base-60, base-2, and so on.

 Our higher acts of understanding grasp a multiplicity in a single act.